Virtual Visitation: Part 1 – Utilizing Technology to Supplement Parenting Time

 Instant Messaging (IM): Many kids are on the computer a lot.
 Instant messaging is similar to email but it is in real time.
 Google, MSN, AOL, Yahoo and others have IM services.
 Instant messaging makes it easy to communicate with a child by typing a message and immediately getting a response.
 Be ready to learn some “shorthand” slang and acronyms that kids use to communicate these days such as LOL (laugh out loud), BTW (by the way), and TTYL (talk to you later).

-etendi BRIDGE: Last month etendi.com launched BRIDGE (www.etendi.com) an easy to use, interactive, safe and secure web-based meeting place.
+etendi BRIDGE: Last month etendi.com launched BRIDGE, an easy to use, interactive, safe and secure web-based meeting place.
 It has been specifically developed for non-custodial parents or co-parenting situations, grandparents, military families, or the heavy business traveler.
 BRIDGE allows family members to stay connected by providing a single place for them to be together online.
 Features include live video phone calling, shared spaces for photos, videos and documents, personal notes, an interactive white board, and a shared calendar.
 Parents, kids and other family members can be online at the same time and have a video phone call, play games or work on homework together.

 BRIDGE has combined the web-based tools that parents and kids enjoy into a simple subscription based system which eliminates external, undesirable content or SPAM reaching the kids.
-To learn more about BRIDGE, click here.

 These “virtual visitation” tools are not suggested as a replacement to in-person contact but rather, as a supplement.
 The more options a parent can implement to stay in touch with a child, the stronger the bond between the two should grow.
 Long-distance parents should think “outside the box” and be creative in integrating virtual visitation tools to stay in close communication with their children.
-An excellent online resource to learn more about this topic is The Virtual Visitation Portal (www.internetvisitation.org), whose mission includes helping educate and providing free information on how virtual visitation can help both parents who are separated or divorced stay in touch with their children.
+An excellent online resource to learn more about this topic is The Virtual Visitation Portal, whose mission includes helping educate and providing free information on how virtual visitation can help both parents who are separated or divorced stay in touch with their children.

 Next week, I will address some of the legal aspects associated with virtual visitation issues.